Thanks for stopping by! This page shows a snapshot of my work which keeps evolving as I learn and create new things every day.

 Share your thoughts.
 Say Hi!
 Thanks for connecting.

-I joined the Johnson & Johnson Digital Health Technology team in May 2020 as the Global Head of Product.
-Together with my team, I reimagine how health and well-care are accessed, delivered, managed, and experienced at scale.
-I turn advances in technology into products that have the potential to create a dramatic positive impact for many people in the world and to help us live longer, healthier, happier lives.
+In May 2020, I joined the Johnson & Johnson Digital Health Technology team as the Global Head of Product.
+Together with my team, I reimagined how health and well-care are accessed, delivered, managed, and experienced at scale.
+I turned advances in technology into products that have the potential to create a dramatic positive impact for many people in the world and to help us live longer, healthier, happier lives.

 I joined FACEBOOK in January 2018 to lead the International Product team and "Women in Emerging Markets" initiative.
 I drove growth experiments and launched innovative product features for international users like Facebook for the Reliance Jio phone in India, new safety features for women in emerging markets, music streaming in Russia, and user identity in Japan.
 I then took over leadership of Facebook's AI Applied Research product team for Speech: my team launched voice features across Facebook platforms incl. voice control and speech output for Portal and Oculus.